TEDI - Teacher Empowerment for Disability Inclusion

 The IDEA Research Unit has evolved from the university’s TEDI (Teacher Empowerment for Disability Inclusion) project which was created in response to a call to address the exclusion and poor-quality education of children with disabilities in South Africa.
 The primary objective of the Unit is to act as hub for future research in inclusive education in Africa and beyond, to promote networking and to carry out training within this field.
 It is envisaged that the Unit will be a catalyst to further ideas and knowledge as well as promote and strengthen the area of inclusive education locally, nationally, regionally, and globally.

-The TEDI project (headed by the University of Cape Town in partnership with Christoffel-Blinden Mission) and co-funded by the European Union aims to empower teachers to provide quality education for learners with severe or profound sensory of intellectual impairments through training that is focused on inclusivity, diversity and addressing learners’ disability specific needs.
+The TEDI project (headed by the University of Cape Town in partnership with Christoffel-Blinden Mission [CBM]) and co-funded by the European Union and CBM aimed to empower teachers to provide quality education for learners with severe to profound sensory or intellectual impairments through training that is focused on inclusivity, diversity and addressing learners’ impairment-specific needs.

 This web page was created and maintained with the financial support of the European Union.
 Its contents are the sole responsibility of DHRS and do not necessarily reflect the views of the European Union.

 Groote Schuur Hospital